retroskateboard/Drawnee/README.md

 Drawnee is an ongoing project developed as part of my submission for the Apple WWDC23 Swift Student Challenge.
 I'm dedicated to refining the app's functionality and user experience continuously.
 Expect regular updates and feature additions in the future!

 ## Get Involved
 Your valuable feedback and contributions are always welcome!
 Whether it's reporting a bug, suggesting new features, or collaborating on development, your participation is highly appreciated.
-Feel free to submit pull requests or contact me via Instagram: @retroskateboard (link in my bio)
+Feel free to submit pull requests or contact me via - [ericrokerz@gmail.com](mailto:ericrokerz@gmail.com) -

 Let's embark on this creative journey together and take your drawing skills to new heights! 🎉🎨